hauntedhost/pragmaticstudio_ruby/flicks/README.md

-# Ruby Game
+# Ruby Movie

-This is the game built in the Pragmatic Studios Ruby Programming course.
+This is the little movie rating app built in the Pragmatic Studios Ruby Programming course.